 What is a tummy tuck and how does it work?

-A tummy tuck is a surgical treatment that tightens abdominal muscles and removes extra skin, fat and tissue from the abdomen for a more toned abdomen.
+A tummy tuck before and after is a surgical treatment that tightens abdominal muscles and removes extra skin, fat and tissue from the abdomen for a more toned abdomen.

 Weight gain, pregnancy and aging can cause the skin and tissues around the stomach to grow, causing a tummy tuck to clear any incredibly sagging skin.